American Cedar

 Description of the wood

-• Heartwood: Pink brown to light red, which darkens with light.
+• Heartwood: Pinkish-brown to light red, darkening in sunlight.

 Impregnation